 Business Succession

-Business succession planning is often vital in small business owners’ estate plans.
+Business succession planning is often vital in business owners’ estate plans.
 Determining what will happen to your business saves your loved one substantial time and stress during probate.

-Family Limited Liability Companys (LLC)s
+Family Limited Liability Companies (LLCs)

 If your business is entirely family-owned, you may have already created an estate planning tool: a family LLC.
 You can establish TOD provisions and other succession plans in your operational documents.